 - “How are things going with your friends?
 Who are you hanging out with during lunch?”
 Offering a chance to talk about lunch and recess gives insight into your child’s/teen’s social challenges.

 - “I can tell you are still upset about what happened with your friend.
 What do you think might be helpful?”
-Be sure to reflect on outcomes of possible choices.

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your child/teen into a discussion about the expectations established in Step 2 for managing conflict.
 Third, if you feel that your child/teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.

 Don’t move on or nag.
 Children/teens often need more time to deal with their feelings and approach someone with whom they are upset.
 Be sure to wait long enough for your child/teen to show you they can address their problems on their own with your support.
 Your waiting could make all the difference in whether they are able to work through their problems.

 Step 5.
 Recognize Effort and Quality to Foster Motivation